 For a casual dinner, it's hard to beat Harvest Pizzeria.
 Made in a small wood fired oven and topped with the best local ingredients, these pizzas are definitely something to write home about.
 We love the Spicy Yuma, topped with sweet corn, chorizo and jalapeno.
-Sharing a patio is one of the city's preeminent cocktail bars, Curio.
 Skip your go-to order and let the skilled bartenders steer you into an imaginative cocktail that you'll love.

 If you're visiting in a warmer month, chances are Actor's Theater is putting on a free show in the amphitheater in Schiller Park.
 Bring some lawn chairs or a blanked and enjoy your evening!

 Check into your hotel (the Westin Columbus is just north of the the border of the Village.)
 Or better yet, get the full local experience with a stay at the German Village Guesthouse (more info here) and resist the urge to break into that box of treats from Pistacia Vera.